 Rounding out the writers are Alex Bassett as Milt Fields and Sean Clark as Kenny Franks.
 They both bring excellence to their roles.
 Clark with his small stature and delivery and Bassett with his physical comedy add tons of hilarity.
 The final cast member is Christina Ellie Perez as Helen, the receptionist-secretary whose wish is to become a writer and simply doesn’t have the imaginative chops for it.
 Perez manages to hold her own among this talented cast.

 Ron Lindblom’s set is wondrous, looking exactly as you’d expect for a room full of zany writers, with period detail down to the portraits on the walls.
 Add in Ginny Adams’ lighting and great period costumes by Julie Horton and you’ve got all the ingredients for a hit.

 When: 8 p.m.
 Friday - Saturday; 2 p.m.
 Sundays through Nov 5

 Where: Las Vegas Little Theatre - Mainstage, 3920 Schiff Drive

 Grade: ****1/2 Delicious

-Producer: Las Vegas Little Theatre; Director: Walter Niejadlik; Asst.
-Director: Mark Hooker; Set Design: Ron Lindblom; Lighting Design: Ginny Adams; Sound: Lisa Tollefson; Stage Manager: Jim Braun
+Producer: Las Vegas Little Theatre; Director: Gillen Brey; Set Design: Ron Lindblom; Lighting Design: Ginny Adams; Costumes: Julie Horton; Sound: Lisa Tollefson; Stage Manager: Jim Braun